ZixeSea/ServerStats/README.md

 * **Manage channels**
 * **Connect**

->***NOTE:*** If the bot doesn't work, doesn't responds or doesn't show up on the right side (in the members list) then 90% of the time it has something to do with permissions, always check permissions in the server settings and chennal you want to use it in.
+>***NOTE:*** If the bot doesn't work, doesn't respond or doesn't show up on the right side (in the members list) then 90% of the time it has something to do with permissions.
+Always check permissions in the server settings and channel you want to use it in.

 ---